-All traffic laws and parking regulations at the Bringle Lake campus will be enforced by the A&M-Texarkana Police Department, (UPD).
+All traffic laws and parking regulations at the Bringle Lake campus will be enforced by the A&M-Texarkana University Police Department (UPD).

-1. All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking sticker.
-A&M-Texarkana parking stickers can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
+- All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking permit.
+A&M-Texarkana parking permits can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
 Parking fees and fees for additional vehicles will be pro-rated as follows:

 Spring through Summer $20.00